olinjs/olinjs/classes/class01/README.md

 * [Class 0 - Getting Ready for the Course](../class0/README.md)

 ##Welcome to Olin.js!
-We are excited to have you in this class and look forward to a great semester of learning Node.js together.
-To start off, here is your teaching team:
+We are excited to have you following along with these lessons and hope that this proves to be a useful resource for learning application development with Node.js.
+This course was designed and taught by:

 - Ben Kahle
 - Evan Dorsky
 - Evan Simpson
 - Thomas Nattestad

-Helping us this semester with Ninja duties are:
+With help from the course assistant:
 - Joshe Langowitz
 - Sarah Walters